 Just about a year ago we received a support question from one of our biggest law firm clients that really surprised us.
 “Does DocMoto support file content searching?”
 Well of course it does, but the firm didn’t see the feature because of a setting in their system.
 Shockingly, they had been using DocMoto for over a year and had never noticed they didn’t have content search available.
 So we asked them why.
 The answer, “Content searching doesn’t help that much since all our matters are very similar.
 That’s why we use tagging.”

 In DocMoto parlance a tag is a label.
-Employees apply (or stick) tags to documents to effectively categorize their documents (including email).
+Lawyers and their staff apply (or stick) tags to documents to effectively categorize their documents (including email).
 A document can have as many tags (or labels) as necessary.

 The Problem With Simple Keywords

 I know what you’re thinking.
 Mac-based firms have a number of tools that support tagging.
 Even Apple’s own Finder does in OS X Mavericks.
 But the problem with almost all of these tools is that the tags are really just lists of keywords.
 Allowing users to add totally free format lists of keywords might work in a true solo practice (one lawyer), but as soon as more users exist you need much more control.